sentinel-hub/custom-scripts/sentinel-2/obs_outlier_detector/v2/README.md

 * red: pixels detected as clouds by the cloud detector (s2cloudless).
 * blue: pixels detected as outliers by the outlier detector, setting a detection threshold of 0.5.

+More information about the approach in the [blog post](https://medium.com/sentinel-hub/area-monitoring-observation-outlier-detection-34f86b7cc63)

 ## Description of representative images